alisadikinma/alisadikinma-claude-code/PUBLISHING.md

-# Publishing Guide: Edmund's Claude Code Plugin
+# Publishing Guide: Ali Sadikin's Claude Code Plugin

 Complete step-by-step instructions for publishing your Claude Code plugin to GitHub and making it available for others to install.